shashidhar-pai/100_days_data_science/README.md

     * 1.a Image Classification on MNIST DATA - Hand written digit recognition
     * 1.b Callback Funtion --> to Terminate Network training based on accuracy or loss threshold

+Day 3
+1) Implemented CNN to classify Fashion MNIST Data.
+2) Visualising the Output of the 1st Convolutional Layer.